-This thesis aims to determine whether one of the two GPU evaluators is faster than the current CPU evaluator.
-This chapter describes the performance evaluation process.
-First, the environment in which the performance benchmarks are conducted is explained.
-Next the individual results for the GPU interpreter and transpiler are presented individually.
-This section also includes the performance tuning steps taken to achieve these results.
-Finally, the results of the GPU evaluators are compared to those of the CPU evaluator to answer the research questions of this thesis.
+The aim of this thesis is to determine whether at least one of the GPU evaluators is faster than the current CPU evaluator.
+This chapter describes the performance evaluation.
+First, the environment in which the performance tests are performed is explained.
+Then the individual results for the GPU interpreter and the transpiler are presented.
+In addition, this part also includes the performance tuning steps taken to achieve these results.
+Finally, the results of the GPU evaluators are compared to the CPU evaluator in order to answer the research questions of this thesis.

-5.1 Benchmark Environment
+5.1 Test environment